ZeroTrace OSINT

 What you learned

-The image-geolocation pattern combines cheap-wins-first (EXIF), broad-search-second (reverse image), narrow-via-clues-third (geo clues + sun/shadow), and verify-last (aerial).
-Most cases resolve at the EXIF or reverse-image step; the harder ones need the full chain.
+The image-geolocation pattern combines cheap-wins-first (EXIF), clue-driven narrowing (clue matcher and meta reference), and spatial confirmation (feature search, horizon match, map plot).
+Most cases resolve at the EXIF step; the harder ones need the full chain.

 When you cannot solve it